The Zoom Boom Phenomenon

 Dr. Matt Avram, a board-certified dermatologist in Boston, Massachusetts, says he contributes the rise in aesthetic procedures to online business meetings such as Zoom, and more time on social media.

 And on the West Coast, Dr. Arisa Ortiz, a board-certified dermatologist in San Diego, California, says she has seen a rush of cosmetic patients wanting procedures.
-“Many patients have more downtime because they are staying home and not traveling; they are having procedures done that they were previously putting off,” says Ortiz.
+“Many patients have more time because they are staying home and not traveling; they are having procedures done that they were previously putting off,” says Ortiz.

 How Our Online Presence Affects How We See Ourselves